FGasper/p5-Filesys-Restrict/README.md

 # **THIS** **IS** **NOT** **A** **SECURITY** **TOOL!**

-This module cannot prevent any and all unintended filesystem access.
+This module cannot prevent all unintended filesystem access.
 The following are some known ways to circumvent it:

-- Use a module like [POSIX](https://metacpan.org/pod/POSIX), or `system()`.
-- Use C code via XS.
+- Use XS modules (e.g., [POSIX](https://metacpan.org/pod/POSIX)).
 - Use one of `open()`’s more esoteric forms.
 This module tries to parse typical `open()` arguments but doesn’t “bend over backward”.
 The 2- and 3-argument forms are assumed to be valid if there’s an unrecognized format, and we ignore the 1-argument form entirely.
-- Call `do()` or `require()`.
-(See below.)
+- Call `system()`, `do()`, or `require()`.

-Concerning this last note: we _could_ restrict `do()` and `require()`.
+    We _could_ actually restrict `do()` and `require()`.
     These, though, are a bit different from other built-ins because they don’t facilitate reading arbitrary data off the filesystem; rather, they’re narrowly-scoped to bringing in additional Perl code.

     If you have a use case where it’s useful to restrict these, file a feature request.

 # SEE ALSO

-[fanotify(7)](http://man.he.net/man7/fanotify) on Linux provides a method of real-time access control via the kernel.
+Linux’s [fanotify(7)](http://man.he.net/man7/fanotify) provides a method of real-time access control via the kernel.
 See [Linux::Fanotify](https://metacpan.org/pod/Linux%3A%3AFanotify) and [Linux::Perl](https://metacpan.org/pod/Linux%3A%3APerl) for Perl implementations.